tonykieling/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. For development and test purposes, there is a file in server/lib/util/mongo_example.js which cleans and starts the database with 3 documents.